straeter/llm_values/README.md

 This project was developed as part of the [AI Safety Fundamentals](https://aisafetyfundamentals.com/) course in spring 2024.

 ## Public app
-The results of our work are visualized under XXX.
+The results of our work are visualized under https://llm-values.streamlit.app/.

 ## Getting started
 To install the repo (to generate data and/or run the streamlit app):